xoroz/story/memory-bank/activeContext.md

  - we need new addon github external auth option
  - we need overhaul entire app for production deployment:
   1. change from flask web server to prod options fine tune for heavy load (config browser cache static, and webserver ram cahce static content)
-  2. security checks before going to prod, limit forms max input chars, defend for input buffers
+  OK 2. security checks before going to prod, limit forms max input chars, defend for input buffers
   3. create robots.txt to index on google and others
   4. setup all its need for SEO web search highest standard
   - we need to auto export/publish on different plataforms like spotify channel/ youtube channel / x.com , we would need one channel per language, this could be a complex task and we must do one plataform at a time.